Kinark/Materialize-stepper/README.md

 ## Usage

-It doesn't have an horizontal version yet.
+It does have an horizontal version already (you can check it in the first topic of usage section).
 The HTML base (a three steps example) is like this:

 ```html
 <ul class="stepper linear">